Tushar-Sethi/Technical_Exercise/README.md

 # Technical_Exercise
-This Repository has all the python scripts for Data Preperation, Customer Segmentation and Getting Insights.
+This Repository has all the python scripts for Data Preperation, Customer Segmentation and Generating Insights.

 ## Overview